This guide explains some of the issues that might arise when you use the Monitoring API v3.

-Here are some of the errors you may see from your API calls:
+Here are some of the Monitoring API errors and messages you might see from your API calls:

-If you are not using the APIs Explorer, then try using it.
-If your API call works in the Explorer, then you probably do have an authorization issue in the environment you're using for your API call.
-Check in the API manager page to verify that the Stackdriver Monitoring API v3 is enabled for your project.
+If you are not using API Explorer, then try using it.
+If your API call works in API Explorer, then you probably do have an authorization issue in the environment you're using for your API call.
+Check in the API manager page to verify that the Monitoring API v3 is enabled for your project.

 2016-05-11T01:23:45Z 2016-05-11T01:23:45.678Z 2016-05-11T01:23:45.678+05:00 2016-05-11T01:23:45.678-04:30

 200 and an empty response, there are

 If your call uses a filter, then the filter might not have matched anything.
 The filter match is case-sensitive.
 To resolve filter problems, start by specifying only one filter component, such as